brunobottazzini/turn-server-docker-image/README.md

 * `USERNAME`: Username needed for turn.
 Defaults to `username`
 * `PASSWORD`: Password needed for turn.
 Defaults ro `password`
+* `SHARED_SECRET`: To enable credentials generation from a third part server
+* `VERBOSE`: to enable log in verbose mode
 * `REALM`: Realm needed for turn.
 Defaults to `realm`
 * `MIN_PORT`: This defines the min-port for the range used by turn.
 Defaults to `65435`
 * `MAX_PORT`: This defines the max-port for the range used by turn.
 Defaults to `65535`